josegonzalez/cakephp-environments/README.md

 ### Database Switching

 You may wish to set database connection information based upon the current environment.
-The following is the preferred method:
+You can set your `app/Config/database.php` to the following contents:

 	<?php
 	class DATABASE_CONFIG {